 Cons

-- The free version of the app includes ads.
-You’ll need to watch ads to use many of its functions.
+• The free version of the app includes ads.
+You’ll need to watch ads to use many of its more advanced features and extra features.

-If you’re an Android user, Speedy Route is an excellent alternative to Apple Maps.
-This route optimization free app features multiple stops, an excellent interface, and good integration with Google Services.
+If you’re an Android user, Speedy Route is an excellent alternative to Apple Maps or Google Maps.
+This route-optimization-free app features multiple stops, an excellent interface, and good integration with Google Services.

 Unfortunately, Speedy Route is not free forever.
 You get 10 location credits once you sign up for the app.
 If you enjoy Speedy Route, they offer in-app credit purchases.